 Self-Myofascial Release Tools

 When you are starting out with self-myofascial release, I think it’s good to learn the basics and get familiar with how it should feel to foam roll or use other self-massage tools on different areas of your body.
 This helps you to learn what areas may be your “hot spots” and you can focus on those a little more.
 Also, as you get more comfortable with it you will be able to work deeper into the muscles to get a better release.
+If you are working with a professional like a PT or chiropractor it can be helpful to ask them to show you how to do it or make sure you are doing it correctly.

 Release Your Muscles with a Plan and Intention